Training FAQs

 See website links for health and safety training, skills training, and supervisor training.
 The courses and (when necessary) applicable descriptions are listed there

 For members in commercial markets, particularly in Calgary, Winnipeg and Regina – glaziers, commercial painting, etc. – much of your training can now be done on-line, or at least some combination on-line + practical.
+Please inquire to training@dc17.ca for more information.

 Yes, for Commercial Painters.